 The range of topics will be intentionally wide, from the general to the specific, from the immediate to that in the far future.
 And as we all tend to have an opinion on just about everything, I invite you to share your own each morning on the topic statement of the day.

-Topic Statement: The Steelers will have two defender reach double-digit sacks in a season for the first time since 2010.
+Topic Statement: The Steelers will have at least two defenders record double-digit sacks in 2021.